 (3) This data has to be collected for technical reasons in order to provide our Internet offering, so that data collection is based on our legitimate interests pursuant to Article 6 (1f) GDPR.

-e.
-All available information about the origin of the data, if the personal data is not collected from the data subject;
+e. any available information on the origin of the data, if the personal data are not collected from the data subject;

 a.
 Right to rectification

 b.
-Right to the restriction of processing
+Right to restriction of processing

 c.
-Right to erasure
+Right to deletion

 i.
-Obligation of erasure
+Obligation to delete

 ii.
 Information to third parties

 If we have made public the personal data concerning a user and we are obliged to erase it pursuant to art.
 17 para.
 1 GDPR, we shall take reasonable measures, including technical measures, having regard to the available technology and the cost of implementation, to inform other data controllers processing the personal data that the user, as a data subject, has requested that they erase all links to, or copies or replications of, that personal data.